keimlink/django-project-package-template-testbed/README.md

 ### Development Environment

-If you want to test the project template in a development environment run the following command:
+To test the project template in a development environment run the following command:

 ```console
 make migrate createsuperuser runserver